OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-35.md

 the ark with its poles, the atonement cover, and the curtain that shields it;

 ## Exodus 35:13
-the table with its poles and all its utensils, and the bread of the Presence;
+the table with its poles and all its utensils, along with the bread that is set before the Lord;

 ## Exodus 35:14
 the lampstand for the light with its accessories, lamps, and oil for the light;